Rethink-Rx

 Aches

-The wear and tear of a busy life can leave our bodies aching and tired.
+The wear and tear of a busy life can leave the body aching and fatigued.
 Medical marijuana can be used to relieve the generalized pains and aches from daily use.
-Its anti-inflammatory, pain-relieving, muscle-relaxing qualities make it a perfect solution for many patients.
+Its anti-inflammatory, analgesic, and muscle-relaxing properties make it a suitable solution for many patients.

 ADHD

 Medical marijuana has shown potential in alleviating symptoms associated with Attention Deficit Hyperactivity Disorder (ADHD).
-By modulating dopamine levels and improving focus, it may help individuals manage impulsivity and hyperactivity.
+Modulating dopamine levels and improving focus may help individuals manage impulsivity and hyperactivity.
 Nonetheless, further research is required to determine its effectiveness, dosages, and long-term effects as an ADHD treatment.

 Amyotrophic Lateral Sclerosis (ALS) – Lou Gehrig’s Disease